Types of Term Deposit

 What are Recurring Deposits?

 In a Recurring Deposit, a fixed sum of money is invested at a fixed interval.
 In most cases, this interval is once a month.
 The investments earn interest on them till the maturity period.
-Simply put, a Recurring Deposit is like opening several Fixed Deposits, each with the same maturity period.

 The minimum Recurring Deposit amount is ₹1,000 and can be increased in multiples of ₹100.
 The minimum investment period for a Recurring Deposit is 6 months, and the maximum is 10 years.
 The interest rate on Recurring Deposits ranges between 7% to 9%.